quangnh89/NotebookLM-YT-Import/README.md

 - Progress and error feedback
   Shows which link is being processed and warns you if a specific URL cannot be added.

-- Optional auto-close behavior
-  After all links are successfully imported, the dialog can be closed automatically (if implemented in your version).

 ---

 ## Requirements